 A very warm welcome to the Guernsey Literary Festival.
 It’s thanks to you, our wonderful audience, that the Festival has grown to become one of the most eagerly anticipated events in Guernsey.
-With over 70 events for all interests and ages, the Festival is a unique opportunity to come together to celebrate the written word.
+With events for all interests and ages, the Festival is a unique opportunity to come together to celebrate the written word.

 Travel to Guernsey

 Our local airline, Aurigny, flies from Bristol, East Midlands, Jersey, London Gatwick, Manchester and Stansted.

 Flybe flies to Guernsey directly from Jersey and Southampton.

 Condor ferries sail from Poole, Jersey, St Malo and Portsmouth.
 See www.condorferries.com for more information.

 A booking fee is charged by Ticket Source when booking online and all telephone bookings will incur a £1 booking fee.
 For the best prices, book online.
 Tickets events will be available on the door at each venue before each performance subject to availability.